Skip to main content

 Seasonal Patterns

-How theft rates change throughout the year
+How theft rates change throughout the year.
+Understanding seasonal patterns helps you prepare.

 Summer Spike